On This Day in History: January 4

 - The 110th United States Congress convenes, electing Nancy Pelosi as the first female Speaker of the House in U.S. history.

-- Prime Minister Ariel Sharon of Israel suffers a second, apparently more serious stroke.
-His authority is transferred to acting Prime Minister Ehud Olmert.
+- Ehud Olmert becomes acting Prime Minister of Israel after the incumbent, Ariel Sharon, suffers a second, apparently more serious stroke.

 - Spirit, a NASA Mars rover, lands successfully on Mars at 04:35 UTC.